Cyfrin/moccasin/docs/source/tutorials/zksync-getting-started.rst

     mox test --network eravm

-And you'll spin up a local zksync network, and run your tests on it!
+And you'll spin up a local Zksync network and run your tests on it!
 You can then deploy, test, and verify contracts as you would any other network.

 .. note::

-    As of today, ``moccasin`` does not support "system contracts" or "simulations", therefore, testing things like native account abstraction are not yet supported.
+    As of today, ``moccasin`` does not support "system contracts" or "simulations"; therefore, testing things like native account abstraction is not yet supported.
 You can "do" them, but they will require custom scaffolding.

 Deployment
 ==========